 How To Get Rid Of Ants On Your Houston Property For Good

 When ants get into your Houston property, you know how to get rid of them.
-You suck them up with a vacuum cleaner, clean the area of all the ants, and remove whatever food source was attracting them.
+You suck them up with a vacuum cleaner, clean the area of all the ants, and remove whatever food source is attracting them.
 A food source might be food that landed on the floor in a hidden place.
 It might be a moist spot on your floor where a bag of trash was set down.
 It might be dirty recycling bottles or cans.
 There are many things that ants will go after.
 But we're not telling you anything you don't know.
-If you've owned your Houston home for long, you probably have strategies for dealing with ants.
+If you've owned your Houston home for a while, you probably have strategies for dealing with ants.
 But how do you get rid of ants for good?
-How do you stop that occasional frustrating ant clean up?
+How do you stop that occasional frustrating ant clean-up?
 The secret is to understand why ants get into your home and to deter them by altering these conditions.

 A Dry Perimeter

 One of the first ways you can deter ants and reduce the number of ants crawling around the outside of your Houston home in search of tiny openings to exploit is to keep your perimeter dry.
 Moisture can lead to plant decay, which is attractive to aphids and other plant-damaging pests.
 When aphids attack your plants, they excrete a sweet substance called honeydew.
 This is a very attractive food source for ants.
 Moisture will cause wood to decay, and this can attract carpenter ants.
 Droplets of water in moist areas provide water sources for ants.
 Do you see how it works?
 If you want to reduce ants around your home, you need to address moisture.
 Here are a few tips.

 - Remove plants in dense areas of vegetation.